nervosnetwork/rfcs/rfcs/0031-variable-length-header-field/0031-variable-length-header-field.md

 See Appendix for the default hash function `ckbhash`.
 The annotation `||` means bytes concatenation.

 In blocks generated since epoch A, `extension` can be absent, or any binary with 1 to 96 bytes.
-The upper limit 96 prevents abusing this field because there's no consensus rule to verify the content of `extension`.
+The upper limit of 96 prevents abuse of this field because there is no consensus rule to verify the content of `extension`.
 The 96 bytes limit allows storing the 64-byte flyclient hash and an extra 32-byte hash on further extension bytes.

 The `extra_hash` is defined as:

 * When `extension` is empty, `extra_hash` is the same as the `uncles_hash`.
-* Otherwise `extra_hash = ckbhash(uncles_hash || ckbhash(extension))`
+* Otherwise, `extra_hash = ckbhash(uncles_hash || ckbhash(extension))`

-Since epoch B, consensus will define the schema of `extension` and verify the content.
-This is a soft fork if the `extension` is at most 96 bytes, because nodes deployed since epoch A do not verify the content of `extension`.
+Since epoch B, the consensus will define the schema and verify the content of `extension`.
+This is a soft fork if the `extension` field is at most 96 bytes, because nodes deployed since epoch A do not verify the content of `extension`.

 ### P2P Protocols Changes

-The field `uncles_hash` in the block header is renamed to `extra_hash`.
+The `uncles_hash` field in the block header is renamed to `extra_hash`.

 ```
 struct RawHeader {